 To be honest with you, I'm not really sure what's going on.
 First of all, there is such a thing as upside-down Christmas trees.
 Okay, I guess I can live with that.
 Confused, but acceptable.
 While I'm digesting that little nugget of information, I stumble upon the next one about these topsy-turvy trees: they're selling for $1,000.
 Wait, what?

 Christmas is all about holiday traditions.
 Going to the Christmas tree lot (or, cutting down your own tree, if that's your thing).
 The ceremony of placing the Christmas decorations and ornaments while lighting the tree for the first time.
-The pile of gifts that grows larger as the big day approaches.
+The pile of gifts grows larger as the big day approaches.
 All those Christmas cookies you enjoy sitting by its side.

 All taking place under a traditional, right-side-up Christmas tree.
 So who would think to buy an upside-down Christmas tree in a triangular shape?
 Is this an old tradition we're missing?